EvanDiamantidis/TryHackMe/Machines/README.md

 <br>

-Walkthroughs on various vulnerable machines on [TryHackMe](https://tryhackme.com/).
+Walkthroughs on various vulnerable [TryHackMe](https://tryhackme.com/) machines.
 <br>
-This collection is numbered to reflect the order in which these machines should ideally be taken according to the Offensive Pentesting learning path.
+This collection is numbered to reflect the order in which these boxes should ideally be taken, according to the Offensive Pentesting learning path.
 <br>
-Feel free to browse, remember to keep detailed notes to better understand the approaches and techniques used for each box and, above all, enjoy!
+Feel free to browse, remember to keep detailed notes to better understand the different approaches, techniques and tools used for each box and, above all, enjoy!